By Moove In Self Storage

 Keep enough clothing available for a week or so and keep it separate.
 You will also need a box for essential items such as bottled water, snacks, camera, toiletries and medications as well as important papers such as insurance documents, birth certificate, moving contracts, keys to the new house and so forth.
 These items will stay with you in your vehicle to prevent losing track of them.
 You should even consider placing a first aid kit in this box along with a phone charger, flashlight and cash, credit card or checks.

-If you have any questions about creating your ultimate moving checklist from our recommendations, you can contact us or reach out to any of our knowledgeable property managers.
+If you have any questions about creating your ultimate moving checklist or moving tips from our recommendations, you can contact us or reach out to any of our knowledgeable property managers.
 And, if you are ready to start using self storage to prepare for your move, you can rent a storage unit online 24/7.